-When your IBS flares up, it can leave you feeling very uncomfortable.
+When you have IBS flare ups, it can leave you feeling very uncomfortable.
 For me, it often presents as nausea, bloating and a lot of abdominal pressure – that’s when my IBS has also triggered constipation.
 But at other times, when my IBS has triggered diarrhea, I get a feeling of hollowness in my abdomen, as if it’s completely empty and desperately needs filling, and major cramping.

 But even if your belly isn’t feeling the best, it doesn’t always stop your body from seeking nourishment.
 Managing that uncomfortable feeling with the desire to eat food can be tough because you need to make sure that any food you eat won’t make your symptoms worse.

 If the nausea and bloating stops me from feeling hungry and I have no desire to eat, I’ll happily skip a meal or two.
 I let my hunger call the shots rather than the time of day.
 Since I’ll normally be a little be hungry, yet I know that eating too much can make it worse, I stick to nibbling on small meals.

 My most common choice is a piece of toast with a smear of peanut butter or jam.
 This goes down quite easily for me and the bread fills me up.
 Bread is also a good source of energy and keeps me functioning so I can get on with my day.
 I do have to make sure the bread is low FODMAP though, otherwise, it would aggravate my belly further.